The center of the asymptotic Hecke category and unipotent character sheaves

-Furthermore, the $S$-matrix computed for $\mathcal{Z}(\mathrm{Vec}(G))$ coincides with the pairing on $M(G_c)$ defined in \cite[Equation 4.14.3]{lusz1984charac}, modulo a constant term.
-The pairing is which is exactly the $S$-matrix of the Drinfeld center divided by $\abs{G}$.
-The factor $\abs{G}$ is equal to the square root of the categorical dimension of $\mathcal{Z}(\mathrm{Vec}(G_c))$, hence the difference in formulas comes only from a convention on normalization.
-We will refer to the $S$-matrix divided by the square root of the categorical dimension as \emph{normalized}, see \cite[Section 8.14]{EGNO}.
+Furthermore, the $S$-matrix computed for $\mathcal{Z}(\mathrm{Vec}(G))$ is very similar to the pairing on $M(G_c)$ defined in \cite[Equation 4.14.3]{lusz1984charac}: These are nearly the entries of the \emph{normalized} $S$-matrix of the Drinfeld center.
+By normalized, we mean that we divided by $\abs{G}$, the square root of the categorical dimension of $\mathcal{Z}(\mathrm{Vec}(G_c))$; see \cite[Section 8.14]{EGNO}.

-As the center of a monoidal category is itself monoidal we have a multiplication on $\mathcal{Z}(\mathrm{Vec}(G_c))$, while we have no direct way to define a multiplication on $M(G_c)$.
-In \cite[Example 7.2]{GECK2003162} Geck and Malle worked out a possible multiplication table for $M(G_c)$ in type $G_2$, in which case we have $G_c=S_3$.
-The monoidal product on $\mathcal{Z}(\mathrm{Vec}(S_3))$ coincides with the table given by Geck and Malle. \end{remark}
+The only difference is the inverse of $x$, which permutes the entries of the matrix.
+While the square of Lusztig's matrix is the identity, the square of \eqref{eq:smatrix} returns $\abs{G}^2$ times a permutation matrix describing duality of the simple objects.
+This explanation can be found in the \href{https://webusers.imj-prg.fr/~jean.michel/gap3/htm/chap098.htm\#I21}{GAP3-Documentation, see Section 98.22 `DrinfeldDouble'}, from Jean Michel.\footnote{\url{https://webusers.imj-prg.fr/~jean.michel/gap3/htm/chap098.htm\#I21}, last updated November 27, 2003, accessed on October 6, 2025.}

+In all cases $G_c$ we consider, the representation are self-dual, hence for us the normalized $S$-matrix and Lusztig's matrix of pairings are the same. \end{remark}

+With the description of $\mathcal{H}^h_W$ from \Autoref{ex:classification} and the $S$-matrix data from \eqref{eq:s_matrix} of \Autoref{rem_center_hreduction} together with \Autoref{prop:centr_reduction} we get the following $S$-matrices for the two-sided cells in Weyl groups: